tink-crypto/tink/HACKING.md

 touch a file that is out of date) - commented using the language-appropriate commenting style.

+## Protocol buffers

+You must install the
+(protocol buffers tools)[https://developers.google.com/protocol-buffers/] to build K2.
+Binaries are available for windows.
+For other OSes, download the source, run 'configure' and 'make' and then put the protoc binary on your path.

+## Language specific HACKING.md files

+To keep going, read the langauge specific HACKING.md files.

 > Copyright 2014 Google.
 Inc.
 >
 > Licensed under the Apache License, Version 2.0 (the "License");